DanielBandarica02/SOC-HomeLab/docs/phase2-network-backbone.md

 ping google.com
 ```

-Both succeeded after fix #3 in troubleshooting below, confirming the full path Win11 Corp → pfSense → NAT → Internet works for both IP and DNS-based traffic.
+Both succeeded after fix #1 in troubleshooting below, confirming the full path Win11 Corp → pfSense → NAT → Internet works for both IP and DNS-based traffic.

 ---

 ## Troubleshooting & Lessons Learned

-### 1. "CPU doesn't support long mode" on pfSense boot

-The pfSense installer aborted on first boot with the message `CPU doesn't support long mode` and looped back to the loader prompt.
-The host CPU (Intel i7-14700KF) supports x86-64, so the issue was in how VirtualBox exposed CPU features to the guest.

-**Solution:** the VM was configured with OS Type `FreeBSD` (32-bit).
-Changing it to `FreeBSD (64-bit)` in Settings → General → Basic resolved the issue.
-The Netgate Installer is amd64-only and refuses to boot on a guest presented as 32-bit.

----

-### 2. pfSense 2.8.1 console asks for DHCP yes/no before static IP

-When configuring the LAN interface from the console, the first prompt was `Configure IPv4 address LAN interface via DHCP? (y/n)`, not the direct IP entry shown in older tutorials and guides.
-Typing an IP address at this prompt caused it to repeat.

-**Solution:** the prompts in pfSense 2.8.x are reordered compared to older releases.
-Answer `n` at the DHCP prompt for static interfaces, then the wizard asks for IPv4 address, subnet bit count, gateway, IPv6 settings, and DHCP server in sequence.

----

-### 3. DNS resolver blocking Suricata install
+### 1. DNS resolver blocking Suricata install

 The Suricata package install from the webGUI failed to fetch the package with `name resolution failure`.
-From the pfSense console shell, `pkg install pfSense-pkg-suricata` returned the same error.
 The methodology used to isolate the problem was a classic "is it the network or is it DNS" split test, using `Diagnostics → Ping` in the pfSense webGUI:

 | Test                 | Result                                     |
 | -------------------- | ------------------------------------------ |